 Postgraduate Certificate in Education Secondary Initial Teacher Education English with QTS

-What does it mean to be an English teacher in twenty-first century classrooms?
-This course develops new teachers' understanding of English in secondary settings through active workshops, creative projects and joint explorations of texts, language, drama and media.
-Students are encouraged to develop their own subject knowledge for teaching supported by experienced university tutors who have many years' successful classroom experience themselves.
-We focus on principled practice, deep and rigorous subject knowledge, and even purposeful playfulness.
+You'll be encouraged to develop your own subject knowledge for teaching supported by experienced university tutors with many years' classroom experience themselves.
+We focus on principled practice, deep and rigorous subject knowledge, and purposeful playfulness.

-You will be supported to create an inclusive, energetic, exciting classroom environment which will appeal to a range of preferred learning styles and draw on a range of resources.
+You'll be supported to create an inclusive, energetic, exciting classroom environment targeting a diverse range of students.

 Watch: The learning and teaching experience

 The PGCE courses are part of the Department of Education and Childhood, within the Initial Teacher Education cluster.

 We're committed to training the best teachers for the future, able to provide first-class educational experiences and make a significant difference to the life chances of all children.
 We'll train you to do so in partnership with schools and settings across the region.
 All children deserve to learn well, with enthusiastic subject specialist teachers.

 Teaching is a challenging, exciting and rewarding career with a high level of job satisfaction.
 It is a great privilege, as well as a great responsibility, to be able to influence and shape the progress of children and young people.

 Our PGCE courses are very popular and the standard of applicants is high.

 As a trainee teacher, you'll complete a minimum of 120 days in school on placement practice.
 This will take place in at least two contrasting schools, in blocks of no less than six weeks, and during this time you'll be expected to demonstrate effective progress in your own practice and have a positive impact on pupil progress over time.